 Bpeace operates in conflict-affected communities where good jobs, especially for women, are limited.

-In El Salvador, Guatemala and Lebanon, the 77 businesses that Bpeace advises employ 5,000 locals, 49% of them women.
+In El Salvador and Guatemala, the 77 businesses that Bpeace advises employ 5,000 locals, 49% of them women.
 These companies generate over $180M in revenue and support more than 20,000 family members.